Digital Projects

 Fanny Lewald (1811-1889) was a popular and prolific writer of novels, novellas, short stories, travelogues, letters, political essays, and other works.
 Although Lewald was to become a very well-known, best-selling author, she was largely forgotten within 20 years of her death.
 Feminist critics rediscovered her in the 1970s, and a few of her works have since been republished.

-This collection presents digitized page images from ten (10) of Lewald’s novels presented in their native German, broadening access to this important author’s work and making her writing available to readers and scholars all over the world.
+This collection presents digitized page images from ten (10) of Lewald’s novels in their native German, broadening access to this important author’s work and making her writing available to readers and scholars worldwide.